Dinulo/hash/README.md

 This repository is merely a school project I've done in order to advance my skills in C#.

+##Binary
-Since this is a Visual Studio project, the binary can be found in /Hash/bin/Debug/Hash.exe.
+Since this is a Visual Studio project, the binary file can be found in /Hash/bin/Debug/Hash.exe.